 One Year I Swim Proper

 Knowing there is nothing more I can do to the bike, I left the transition zone to join the rest of Team Sonic at the swim start.
-The fi0523rst light was yet to be drawn and groups of sonicians were there taking photos in the dark.
+The first light was yet to be drawn and groups of sonicians were there taking photos in the dark.
 Then suddenly the twilight retracted and the red sun emerged from the sea.
 What better way to start a race day?

 Unlike Ironman Korea, Singpore started in waves, so the mass suicidal scene I expected was replaced by a orderly starts.
 I dived in the sea along with my age group in blue swim cap.
 It was hard to imagine that I had dared to take part in the swim leg of Ironman Korea a year ago.
 For my swimming form has changed and improved so much one year on.
-I used the total immersion technique to glide throught the water as smoothly as I can, yet100 that was just barely enough to keep up with the main group.
+I used the total immersion technique to glide throught the water as smoothly as I can, yet that was just barely enough to keep up with the main group.

 At almost the beginning, my hand smashed into some junk in the sea as I speared it into the water, it was a polystyrene float with sea shells stuck on it.
 My fingers grew numb immediately, I dare not to look at them.
 Not willing to acknowlege an accident has happended so soon in the race.
 Thank god it was nothing but minor cuts and that was the last bit of bad luck I had that day.